 Are there any extant live recordings or bootlegs of Dome or Colin Newman/Soft Option?
 It'd be great to see how that material worked live (especially considering the A-Z demos are so good).
-I know this is really about side projects rather than Wire, but one topic on bootlegs seemed enough.

 I, too, am extremely curious about any live Dome recordings.
 Apparently the VHS version of the Mute comp Tyranny Of The Beat contains a recorded live performance of "Rolling Upon My Day", though this is exceedingly hard to find.